ense-375-Lab-2025/ENSE-375-Lab/Lab-3/TDD.md

 Using Test-Driven Development, write a program which takes in one of these as an input, and returns a boolean indicating if the date is valid.

-Let's set up our project in VSCode named DateValidator.
+Click on the assignment link on URCourses to create your asseignmnet repositoyr.
+Now setup your project in VSCode named DateValidator.
 You can use Maven if you like but not required.

 ### Red...
 Green...
 Refactor...
 Round 1